 We have also shown in our first paper~\cite{GRS1} that the limit~\eqref{eq:sferm-lat-def} allows one to obtain all left and right Virasoro modes $L_n$ and $\bar{L}_n$ in the symplectic fermions representation

 as the scaling limit of particular JTL elements, see also more details below in Sec.~\ref{sec:interch-modes}.
 A comment is necessary about the infinite sums in the definition of $L_n$'s and $\bar{L}_n$'s.
 Note that the Hilbert space $\Hilb$ has bi-grading by the pair $(L_0,\bar{L}_0)$, where each homogeneous or root subspace $\Hilb^{n,m}$ for positive $n$ and $m$ is spanned by states of the form $\sferm^{1,2}_{n_1}\dots\sferm^{1,2}_{n_k}\,\bsferm^{1,2}_{m_1}\dots\bsferm^{1,2}_{m_l}$ acting on any ground state such that $\sum_{i=1}^k n_i = -n$ and $\sum_{j=1}^{l}m_l = -m$.
-The space $\Hilb$ then can be described as the algebraic direct sum of its subspaces $\Hilb^{n,m}$ where the algebraic sum means that any state $v\in\Hilb$ can be written as $v=\sum_{n,m}v^{(n,m)}$, with $v^{(n,m)}\in\Hilb^{n,m}$, and there exist positive integers $N$ and $M$ such that $v^{(n,m)}=0$ for any $n>N$ or $m>M$.
-This is what we call \textit{the finite-energy and finite-spin} (or simply \textit{scaling}) \textit{states space} and it is a dense subspace in the formal direct sum (or the direct product) of the root subspaces $\Hilb^{n,m}$.
-Therefore, the formally infinite sums in~\eqref{Ln-def} reduce actually to finite sums in our scaling states space $\Hilb$ and all the operators $L_n$ and $\bar{L}_n$ are in particular represented by bounded operators on $\Hilb$.
+The space $\Hilb$ then can be described as the direct sum $\oplus_{n,m}\Hilb^{n,m}$ which means that any state $v\in\Hilb$ can be written as $v=\sum_{n,m}v^{(n,m)}$, with $v^{(n,m)}\in\Hilb^{n,m}$, and there exist positive integers $N$ and $M$ such that $v^{(n,m)}=0$ for any $n>N$ or $m>M$.
+This is what we call \textit{the finite-energy and finite-spin} (or simply \textit{scaling}) \textit{states space} and it is a dense\footnote{See the discussion of completions and topology in Sec.~\ref{sec:interch-interinfin} after~\eqref{eq:cHilb}.} subspace in the the direct product of the root subspaces $\Hilb^{n,m}$.
+Therefore, the formally infinite sums in~\eqref{Ln-def} actually reduce to finite sums in the scaling states space $\Hilb$.
 This is standard, and discussed for instance in~\cite{Ottesen}.